Platform-OS/pos-cli/README.md

 slug: index
 ---

-This is using templates magic !
+This is using templates magic!
 ```

 ### Migrations